-It's been almost 15 years since we first offered this extended classic Alaskan hiking tour and it has quickly become our most popular.
+It's been almost 15 years since we first offered this extended classic Alaskan hiking tour and it is hands down our most popular long backpacking trip.
 This is a longer route and at times quite challenging but it will leave you well satisfied and feeling that you have experienced that very best that Alaska and Wrangell-St. Elias have to offer.

 We start off our hiking trek by flying into Iceberg Lake near the massive Bagley Ice Field.
 This is a glacially dammed lake and the floating chunks of ice give the lake its locally known moniker.
 We will certainly want to spend some time taking pictures here.
 Bears frequent this valley so maybe we'll get lucky and spot one.
 Wolverine have also been seen on occasion.